 Most Common Types of Variances

 Variances are everywhere in a business’s financial data.
 Income statement data tends to be a common starting point for variance analysis, focusing on fluctuations in sales and expenses.
-Unexpected differences in sales from a business’s budgeted expectations might come from external causes, like shrinking markets or increased consumer demand, or might indicate problems in the sales team or distribution channels.
+Unexpected differences in sales from a business’s budgeted expectations might come from external causes, such as shrinking markets or increased consumer demand.
+Differences might indicate problems with the sales team or distribution channels.
 For these reasons, it’s important for variance investigations to also consider operational data alongside the accounting information, which is always good practice in financial management.

 Beyond the income statement, valuable information can be revealed by analyzing changes in balance sheet accounts.
-Fluctuations in accounts like inventory, accounts receivable and accounts payable, for example, might represent cash flow problems like “hidden” sources and uses of cash, so it’s important to understand what’s causing those fluctuations.
+Fluctuations in accounts like inventory, accounts receivable, and accounts payable, for example, might represent cash flow problems, such as “hidden” sources and uses of cash, so it’s important to understand what’s causing those fluctuations.

 The most common types of variances include:

-• Revenue: These relate to fluctuations in sales compared to past periods or expectations.
-It’s useful to understand why revenue is higher or lower than in prior periods, budgets and forecasts.
+Revenue variances relate to fluctuations in sales compared to past periods or expectations.
+It’s useful to understand why revenue is higher or lower than in prior periods, budgets, and forecasts.

-• Expense: Changes in costs, compared to other periods and expectations, are important to analyze carefully and in the context of other fluctuations.
+Changes in costs, compared to other periods and expectations, are important to analyze carefully and in the context of other fluctuations.
 Not all increases in costs are bad, and not all decreases are good.
-For example, the cost of goods sold can be lower than expected because of lower cost of materials or because the number of products sold for the period was lower.
+For example, the cost of goods sold can be lower than expected because of the lower cost of materials or because the volume of products sold for the period was lower.

-• Labor: This expense variance is specific to payroll cost, including hourly, salaried and contract workers.
-When labor costs are lower than those in the comparison point, it’s considered a positive variance.
-When labor costs are higher than expected, or than in a prior year, it’s generally considered negative.
+This expense variance is specific to payroll costs, including hourly, salaried, and contract workers.
+When labor costs are lower than those in the comparison point, it’s considered to be a favorable variance.
+When labor costs are higher than expected or than in a prior year, it’s generally considered unfavorable.
 As with all expenses, however, it’s important to understand the underlying causes to determine whether the change is good or bad.

-• Material: This expense variance is specific to the cost of materials needed to produce products for sale.
-It includes both direct material costs, such as raw materials like timber, as well as some indirect costs, like gloves for factory workers and the transportation costs of obtaining the materials.
-When material costs are less than the comparison point, it’s thought to be a positive variance.
-When material costs are higher than expected, or than in a prior year, it’s generally considered a negative variance.
-Again, it’s important to understand the underlying causes.
+This expense variance is specific to the cost of materials needed to produce products for sale.
+It includes both direct material costs, such as raw materials like timber, as well as some indirect costs, such as gloves for factory workers, and the transportation costs of obtaining the materials.
+When material costs are less than the comparison point, it’s thought to be a favorable variance.
+When material costs are higher than expected or than in a prior year, it’s generally considered an unfavorable variance.
+Whether higher or lower, it’s important to understand the underlying causes.

-• Overhead: Overhead refers to indirect costs that a business incurs outside the direct costs of producing a product or service.
-A few examples are utilities, corporate staff salaries, legal fees and interest expenses, but there are many types of expenses that can be classified as overhead.
+Overhead refers to indirect costs that a business incurs outside the direct costs of producing a product or service.
+A few examples are utilities, corporate staff salaries, legal fees, and interest expenses, but many other types of expenses can be classified as overhead.
 An overhead variance is a specific expense variance that relates to the difference between actual overhead costs and those included in the comparison point.
-When actual overhead is lower than its comparison value, it’s considered positive; when it’s higher, it’s seen as negative.
+When actual overhead is lower than its comparison value, it’s considered favorable; when it’s higher, it’s seen as unfavorable.

 Typical Interpretations of the Most Common Types of Variances